josemorareailize/Envoy_JWT_Trino/README.md

                 clear_route_cache: true
     ```

-    As depicted above, the uri of the external service is `http://auth_service:8081//api/validate` and how to reach to this service is defined in the `cluster` _auth_service_.
+    As depicted above, the uri of the external service is `http://auth_service:8081//api/validate` (this is the repo fo this REST API [JWT-Validation](https://github.com/josemorareailize/JWT-Validator)) and how to reach to this service is defined in the `cluster` _auth_service_.

     ```
         - name: auth_service